ravendb/bootcamp/src/Unit-1/lesson4/README.md

 Now that you know how to load multiple documents with a single call, you can try it.

-I strongly recommend you to get some additional model classes using the `Generate class` tool while editing documents in the RavenDB Studio.
+I strongly recommend that you get some additional model classes using the `Generate class` tool while editing documents in the RavenDB Studio.
 Then try to load some documents of these types.

 ## Loading related documents in a single remote call

 As you probably know, the easiest way to kill your application performance is to make a lot of remote calls.
-RevanDB provides a lot of features to help you to mitigate that problem.
+RevanDB provides a lot of features to help you mitigate that problem.

 Consider the Northwind `products/1` document: